 At the Reading School of Art we prepare you for life as a professional artist.
 Our courses are designed to empower you with the personal skills and technical ability you need to succeed in your future chosen career.

 Many of our graduates have developed successful careers as artists, writers and curators, benefitting from our innovative style of art education, internationally recognised expertise, and creative connections.
 Other students have found success in a range of sectors where the transferable skills, creative knowledge and critical thinking gained on an art course has increased their employability.
+93% of our undergraduates are in work or further study within six months of graduating (DLHE 2016-17).

 "During the course we were shown a number of ways in which both past students and the tutors themselves were working professionally as artists.
 This gave me a lot more confidence in my own efforts to promote and develop my work."